 Authorities generally concluded that comments made by his own father, Florea, had a large part to play in the transformation from innocent child to insane monster.
 It is possible that Florea coached or counseled Ion, but there is no evidence of this.
 While the initial manhunt was taking place for Ion, police arrested Florea three times.
 However, this was in connection to Ion’s crimes, rather than his own.
 Each time though, they released him because Romanian law would not allow close family members to testify against each other.

 Ion Rimaru’s trial hinged largely on the insanity defense.
 Public attention to the trial was immense, and the proceedings took a dramatic turn when Rimaru plead insanity.
 Although Rimaru thought he had convinced officials of his mental instability, a report stated otherwise.
 Mental illness did not cloud Rimaru’s judgement, and he knew what he was doing all along.
 Rimaru changed his plea, and subsequently refused to answer any questions from that point onwards.

 Guilty in the Court of Law

 The judge sentenced Ion Rimaru to death by firing squad and all his appeals failed.
 So, on 23 October 1971, officers took Ion to his place of execution.
 Three of the officers had to physically move him.
-After they tied him to the stake, Rimaru tried to bite off his own clothes off.
+After they tied him to the stake, Rimaru tried to bite off his own clothes.
 He twisted himself around the pole in a futile effort to avoid punishment.
-Rimaru begged for his own father to come and witness the execution as ‘he was the only one who was guilty’.
+Rimaru begged for his own father to come and witness the execution and said, ‘he was the only one who was guilty’.
 The firing squad carried out the sentence.
 Ion Rimaru lies in the town cemetery in an unmarked grave.